gavintranquilino/hackathon-applications/2026/Deltahacks12.md

 It's the ultimate version of right to repair.
 Giving people back control over the tech they wear every day.

 # Is there anything else interesting you want us to know or see?
 (150 words)
-I'm coming to DeltaHacks 12 with Patrick Gaied, another friend from high school.
+I'm coming to DeltaHacks 12 with Patrick Gaied and Ryan Guo, both friends from high school.
 We've made it a tradition since starting university to hit up all our local hackathons together.
 It's just become a thing for us now.
-Adam Suljak was actually the one who introduced me to DeltaHacks in the first place.
-He keeps pushing us to come back, which is cool because he genuinely cares about the community.
+Adam Suljak was actually the one who introduced me to DeltaHacks in the first place and has been pushing us to come back ever since.

 The past two years at DH 10 and 11 have been a blast.
-We've tried to bring something unique to the table, projects like "Blink Twice If You Need Help" and "Dora's Backpack" that are silly but actually useful.
-This year we're hyped to do it again.
+We've brought unique projects to the table like "Blink Twice If You Need Help" and "Dora's Backpack" that are silly but actually useful.
+This year we're hyped to do it again with a new project we're excited about.

-DeltaHacks isn't just another event for us anymore.
-It's where we learned to embrace unconventional thinking and build weird stuff without worrying about what's "normal."
-That means something.
+DeltaHacks has become more than just a hackathon for us.
+It's where we embrace unconventional thinking and build things without worrying about what's "normal."
+That community aspect and the focus on positive change really sets it apart.